Farfield Mill caters for many interests and ages, offering a vareity of experiences and facilities, including:

 Sample our daily lunch specials with a distinctly Cumbrian flavour, using locally-sourced produce - and all prepared on the premises by our own chef.
 Or call in on Sunday (12-3) for a traditional Sunday lunch, although we have become pretty popular for Sunday Lunches so booking ahead to avoid disappointment is advisable.

 We also cater for large groups.
-Up to 45 people can be accomodated with prior booking.
+Up to 45 people can be accommodated with prior booking.
 We can arrange a guided tour of the Mill and lunch in our fabulous cafe.
-Please call Sarah on 015396 21958 ext 201 for more details or to book a group visit.
-Alternatively, to email her, click here.
+Please call Sharon on 015396 21159 for more details or to book a group visit.

 Made @ Farfield